Australias Great Barrier Reef Struggles To Survive - UrduPoint

 Whether these efforts will be enough to see the reef keep its World Heritage Status will be examined by UNESCO later this year.

-Great Barrier Reef Marine Park Authority chief scientist Roger Beeden says it will take some time before the full extent of this year's event are realised, but he is hopeful coral will recover.
+Great Barrier Reef Marine Park Authority chief scientist Roger Beeden says it will take some time before the full extent of this year's event is realised, but he is hopeful coral will recover.

 "There's hundreds of species of corals, they have evolved in an environment that is incredibly dynamic.
 They are very adaptable," he said.